 You write: ‘Muslims can’t accept anything from outside.
 I see that all women are forced in mixed marriages to accept Islam.
 Yes forced, for children, for marriage, for peace in the house.’

 You know that the very basis of Islam is the belief that God is one; and so the whole of humanity is one.
 It accepts all the prophets of all the religions worth the name.
 The Prophet has taught his companions to go even to China seeking knowledge.
-And if Muslims are not allowed to accept anything from outside their borders, what purpose is served by the knowledge from China?
+If Muslims are not allowed to accept anything from outside their borders, what purpose is served by the knowledge from China?

 Western historians have acknowledged that the very Age of Enlightenment in Europe owed a great deal to Islam and Muslims.
 And yet no Muslim Imam or Khalifah ever tortured any scientist as Galileo was at the hands of the Christian Church of Europe.